Spocdoc/ace_mvc/bugs.md

 # Statelets

   - if the value is the same from one page to another, the dom won't be updated (because the cascade leading to the statelet sees an identical value and stops propagating updates)

+# Browser compatibility

+  - want conditional loading. there's at least 3k of code that's completely unnecessary on modern browsers there to support IE<8